Iowa Sunlight Hours & Renewable Energy Information

 Net metering is available in Iowa for currently for up to 500 kwh, which is one of the best net metering rates in the country.
 Iowa also has very good tax incentives for renewable energy projects.
 Even though Iowa mostly specializes in wind energy, it did at one point have one of the biggest solar arrays in the world.

-Using a yearly average, there are 4.55 peak sun hours in the state of Iowa.
+Using a yearly average, there are 4.55 daily peak sun hours across the state of Iowa.

 This number is calculated for a fixed solar panel.